usellm/usellm-py/README.md

 - `stream`: A boolean indicating if the interaction is a streaming interaction.
 Note: streaming is currently not supported.
 - `template`: A string representing a message template to guide the conversation.
 - `inputs`: A dictionary of additional inputs for the conversation.
+- `prompt`: A string representing the prompt for generating images.
+- `n`: An integer representing the number of images to generate (default: 1).
+- `size`: A string representing the size of the generated images (default: '256x256').

 Methods:

 - `__init__(self, messages: Optional[List[Message]] = [], stream: Optional[bool] = None, template: Optional[str] = None, inputs: Optional[dict] = None)`: Initializes a new instance of the `Options` class.

 ### 3. `Message` class